Parisinghchauhan/AuthenTech/README.md

 Model Training: TensorFlow is used to train a CNN model to classify images into two categories: counterfeit and original.
 The model is trained on the collected dataset to learn features that distinguish between the two classes.
 Evaluation: The performance of the trained model is evaluated using various metrics such as accuracy, precision, recall, and F1-score.
 This step ensures that the model can effectively differentiate between counterfeit and original items.
 Deployment: Once trained and evaluated, the model can be deployed in real-world scenarios, such as retail stores or manufacturing facilities, to automatically identify counterfeit products.

 Objectives
-The primary objectives of the Authentech project are as follows:
+The primary objectives of the AuthenTech project are as follows:

 Accuracy: Develop a machine learning model with high accuracy in distinguishing between counterfeit and original items.
 Robustness: Create a robust model that can generalize well to unseen data and adapt to different types of counterfeit products.